See more articles

 However, the merger has brought complications.
 Following the SpaceX acquisition, xAI underwent significant restructuring — half of the company’s co-founders left, and by late March 2026, Musk was the only remaining co-founder.
 The CFO also departed in April 2026, replaced by a SpaceX executive.

-The Deepfake Scandal — Grok’s Biggest Challenge
+The Deepfake Scandal — Where Things Stand Now

 When Grok’s image generation capabilities launched on X in December 2025, users quickly discovered ways to generate sexually explicit and non-consensual images, despite nudity being nominally banned.
 The situation escalated rapidly: